copenhagenjs-dk/meetup-slides/2024-12-Dec/index.md

 Find somebody you know the LEAST and learn:

-## Their name and a fun fact about them
+## Their name and a what’s something new they’ve learned about themself in the last three months?

 ---